raquo/Laminar/docs/Documentation.md

 ### Binding Observables

-By now you must have realized that `-->` and `<--` methods are main syntax to connect / bind / subscribe observables to observers in Laminar.
+By now you must have realized that `-->` and `<--` methods are the main syntax to connect / bind / subscribe observables to observers in Laminar.

 To be more precise, such methods always return a `Modifier` that needs to be applied to an element.
 And when it is applied, a dynamic subscription is created such that it activates when the element is mounted, and deactivates when the element gets unmounted.
 The types of such modifiers are `Binder` for those that deal with props / attributes / events / etc., and `Inserter` for those that add children to the element.